Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

 1. Load the former Transfer CFT 3.x environment.
 See the [Migration prerequisites](../) for details.
 1. Export your static configuration objects using the command CFTUTIL CFTEXT.
 Enter:
     ```
-    CFTUTIL CFTEXT type=all, fout=cft- extract.conf
+    CFTUTIL CFTEXT type=all, fout=cft-extract.conf
     ```
-1. Open the extract configuration files, cft- extract.conf, and update the file paths with those of the new Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion >}} installation.
+1. Open the extract configuration files, cft-extract.conf, and update the file paths with those of the new Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion >}} installation.
 1. Load Transfer CFT {{< TransferCFT/axwayvariablesComponentVersion >}} environment.
 1. Stop {{< TransferCFT/headerfootervariableshflongproductname >}} if you have not already done so.
 1. Import your static configuration objects using the cftinit command.
 Enter:
     ```
-1. cftinit cft- extract.conf
+1. cftinit cft-extract.conf

 ### Migrating PKI certificates